 You can install a set of sample workbooks too.
-These are handy for organizations where Tableau Server is new.
-You can let your users get a feel for Tableau Server while not risking loss or intentional edits to real workbooks.
+These are handy for organisations where Tableau Server is new.
+You can let your users get a feel for Tableau Server, without risking loss of data or intentional edits to real workbooks.
 Users can log on to Tableau Server and view, edit, and download the sample workbooks.

 Set the authentication type